DAI-Lab-HERALD/Framework-for-benchmarking-gap-acceptance/README.md

 # Framework for benchmarking gap acceptance
+## Update
+An updated version of the framework (more datasets, models, going beyond gap accetpance) with detailed documentation can be found [here](https://github.com/DAI-Lab-HERALD/General-Framework.git)

+## Description
 This repository entails the [framework for benchmarking gap acceptance](https://ieeexplore.ieee.org/abstract/document/10043012).
 The missing zip files for the results and some datasets can be found at [4TU.ResearchData](https://data.4tu.nl/articles/dataset/Data_and_Results_for_the_Benchmark_of_Gap_Acceptance_Models/21334548).
 This are the file
 - [CoR_data_raw.zip](https://data.4tu.nl/articles/dataset/Data_and_Results_for_the_Benchmark_of_Gap_Acceptance_Models/21334548?file=37863192) which has to be unzipped in [CoR - Unprotected left turns/data](https://github.com/julianschumann/Framework-for-benchmarking-gap-acceptance/tree/main/Framework/Data_raw/CoR%20-%20Unprotected%20left%20turns/data) to get the L-GAP dataset